Contributing to the documentation#

 PyDAP

-and broadly OPeNDAP is being used, i.e. what kind of questions / problems is helping solve, domain of expertise, etc.Demostrate an optimization to access patterns, i.e. a benchmark.
+and OPeNDAP are being used, i.e. what kind of questions / problems is helping solve? what is the domains of expertise?Demostrate an optimization to access patterns, i.e. a benchmark.

 An